keflavich/blog/content/sd_combination_experiments.rst

 ``startmodel``, which has to be specified as an image *prefix* for version
 <=4.6, and the image has to exist as a ``.model`` file.
 For higher versions, 4.6+,
 the model can be directly referenced (as in clean).
-Eventually, tclean seems to have completed, though the results indicate that it does not treat the units as I expected:
+Eventually, tclean seems to have completed, though the results indicate that it does not treat the units as I expected;
+the total power data seems to be over-weighted by a factor of 10^3+, probably by the ratio of the beam areas:

 .. image:: http://i.imgur.com/8dW7t8I.png
    :width: 600px